bernieplug/eepelican/content/blog/definitive-guide-keywords.md

 I’m talking, of course, about Google.

 I know I said that this article is about Amazon keyword optimization, but Google does have a bit of experience in the keyword department.
-They have an enormous amount of collected data about searches - most importantly, about related keywords.
+They have an enormous amount of collected data about searches—most importantly, about related keywords.

-If you have a [Google Adwords](https://www.google.com/adwords/) account, you can access one of their most useful features for free - Display Planner.
+If you have a [Google Adwords](https://www.google.com/adwords/) account, you can access one of their most useful features for free—Display Planner.

 In order to access the Display Planner keyword suggestion tool, log into your Google Adwords account.
 Under the “*Tools*” tab, click “*Display Planner*.”
 Once there, click the “*Individual Targeting Ideas*” tab, followed by the “*Keywords*” sub-tab.
 Now, type in any keyword you like and the tool will return related keywords.